AerospaceVillage/avBadge_2020/README.md

 ## Arduino Programming
-Using the Arduino IDE Add the correct Boards Manger URL:
+Using the Arduino IDE Add the correct Boards Manager URL:

     - Under File->Preferences add the following URL http://drazzy.com/package_drazzy.com_index.json
-    - Then with the new Boards Manger options select ATTinyCore
+    - Then with the new Boards Maanger options select ATTinyCore

 Steps: